 This is another bathroom flooring that can be installed directly over an existing floor.
 So, it is another good option for remodeling projects.

-However, while it is a great for your budget, it will not improve the property value of your home.
+However, while it is a great for your budget, it will not likely improve the property value of your home.
 If you are remodeling for the purpose of selling your home, keep this in mind.

-Whether you install it over another floor or not, make sure that the subfloor is absolutely spotless.
+Whether you install it over another floor or not, make sure the subfloor is absolutely spotless.
 Luxury vinyl will show every dust particle and speck of dirt left beneath it.

 Also, keep in mind that it is not the eco-friendliest choice.
 Many of these tiles and planks emit VOCs that are bad for your health and for the environment.